Top 100 · flagship · Reviewed July 1, 2026

 What works

-• Cross-session memory meaningfully reduces re-priming for daily users; once it knows your team, your codebase, and your style, the leverage compounds.
+• Cross-session memory compounds for daily users — it knows your team, style, and codebase by week two.

 What doesn't